By Mayo Clinic Staff

 - Emotional abuse.
 Emotional child abuse means injuring a child's self-esteem or emotional well-being.
 It includes verbal and emotional assault — such as continually belittling or berating a child — as well as isolating, ignoring or rejecting a child.

 - Medical abuse.
 When someone purposely makes a child sick, requiring medical attention, it puts the child in serious danger of injury and unnecessary medical care.
 This may be due to a mental disorder called factitious disorder imposed on another, such as a parent harming a child.

 - Neglect.
 Child neglect is failure to provide adequate food, shelter, affection, supervision, education or medical care.

-Most child abuse is inflicted by someone the child knows and trusts, often a parent or other relative.
+In many cases, child abuse is done by someone the child knows and trusts — often a parent or other relative.
 If you suspect child abuse, report the abuse to the proper authorities.

 A child who's being abused may feel guilty, ashamed or confused.
 He or she may be afraid to tell anyone about the abuse, especially if the abuser is a parent, other relative or family friend.
 In fact, the child may have an apparent fear of parents, adult caregivers or family friends.
 That's why it's vital to watch for red flags, such as:

 - Changes in behavior — such as aggression, anger, hostility or hyperactivity — or changes in school performance

 - Depression, anxiety or unusual fears or a sudden loss of self-confidence